 Britta is an engaging teacher, speaker, and presenter.
 Whether addressing a room of expectant parents, new mothers, or seasoned birth professionals, Britta has a way of captivating and inspiring them all.
-She has presented at conferences such as DONA International, MANA, and ICEA.
+She has presented at conferences such as DONA International, MANA, ICEA, and Lamaze.
 Additionally, Britta has been featured on several popular podcasts including Informed Pregnancy, Birthful and Atomic Moms.
 In 2016, in recognition of her transformative childbirth classes, Britta was awarded "Educator of the Year" by the Southern California Doula Association (DASC).

 Britta's work focuses on the transformational journey of pregnancy, birth, and new parenthood.
-Using a grounded, honest, and a playful approach, she helps parents navigate birth and parenthood with strength, confidence, and a deep connection as a couple.
+Using a grounded, honest, and playful approach, she helps parents navigate birth and parenthood with strength, confidence, and a deep connection as a couple.

 I began to hunt for a more balanced way to support birthing individuals and their partners in preparation for the full range of experiences possible in birth.
 I knew that labor, birth, and new parenthood required far more than yogic breathing and relaxation.

-During all of these experiences, I was also raising two kids who are now nearly adults.
+During all of these experiences, I was also raising two kids who are now young adults.
 One is successfully launched into college and the other is not far behind.
 I have learned a huge amount in the experience of parenthood.
 My kids have been profound teachers.
 I’ve made mistakes—learned from some and repeated others.
 Parenting teaches me the importance of openness, resilience, and strength…DAILY!

-And, my relationship with my husband has been an important focus for nearly 25 years.
+And, my relationship with my husband has been an important focus for over 25 years.
 Parenthood challenges our connection with each other—it challenges our communication, our power dynamic, our sense of personal and couple identities, our sex life, our roles as co-parents, and so much more!
 Through it all, we have made it a priority to attend to our relationship too.
 With so much going on, this simple statement belies the difficulty of doing so!
 Still, we are conscious about the needs of our relationship.
 We share a strong commitment to personal practice and relationship as personal/spiritual practice.
-Through our thirst for knowledge and skills that would help our relationship, we learned and adopted several specific practices that have profoundly supported our relationship throughout our 24+ years together and 18+ years as co-parents.
+Through our thirst for knowledge and skills that would help our relationship, we learned and adopted several specific practices that have profoundly supported our relationship throughout our 26 years together and 20 years as co-parents.
 Our work as a couple was so powerful for us personally that it began to seep into my work with couples.